lokineeluri/dbms/README.md

 Airport management system.
-this project is to monitor or manages the passenger and the flight details. the main focus of this project is to use mysql and integrating mysql with the nodejs.
+this project is to monitor and manages the passenger and the flight details. the main focus of this project is to use mysql and integrating mysql with the nodejs.

 Technologies used: